jhvozdovich/anagram/README.md

 ## Description

 _A project to introduce the C# language and the .NET Core framework.
-The console application will take user input to display goals and descriptions.
+The console application will take user inputs to determine if a series of words are anagrams to one base word.
 The lesson is meant to practice creating automated testing methods using MSTest and behavior driven development._

 ## Setup/Installation Requirements